ryash072007/CS50P-Final-Project/README.md

 4. The user can then see which all books they have borrowed at the moment and which all books they have returned in the past by selecting option 0 and 1 respectively.

-5. The user can borrow more books by selecting option 2, upon w
+5. The user can borrow more books by selecting option 2, upon which they have 3 more options: search by book name (0), list all books (1), and random book (2).

+6.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3ODE4NjA1NSwtMTM2MzA4OTYwNSwtMT
+eyJoaXN0b3J5IjpbLTY3MTU1NzQxNiwtMTM2MzA4OTYwNSwtMT
 MwNDc3MTM3OF19
 -->